Thousands of military members to be cut off as Ottawa introduces expanded housing benefit | CBC News

 A controversial 7-year deadline

-Some military critics online have zeroed in one aspect of the new housing benefit — the fact that members become ineligible for it if they don't move for seven years or more.
+Some military members online have zeroed in one aspect of the new housing benefit — the fact that members become ineligible for it if they don't move for seven years or more.

 The benefit policy Treasury Board approved says that a member loses the benefit after living seven years in the same city or community because they are expected to have "adjusted to the cost of that location," Tattersall said.